Kentucky Drug and Alcohol Use Statistics

-Should You Travel to Kentucky for Alcohol and Drug Treatment?
+Should You Travel for Drug and Alcohol Rehab in Kentucky?

 Kentucky has international and domestic airlines, buses, and other transportation systems leading in and out of the state.
 Some Kentucky drug rehabs are even willing to pick you up at an airport or bus station and take you to treatment.
 If traveling is something you are considering, keep a few things in mind: